Which place is cheaper, Venice or Budapest?

 Most people don't head to Venice specifically for the nightlife scene, but you can find a few options.
 If you want to party, your best option is to head to the Lido area where you'll find night clubs and bars.
 A better alternative for enjoying your evening is to order a late night meal and a glass of wine at a local restaurant in Venice.

-Venice is known to be a very family-friendly place to visit.
+Because of its large number of kid-friendly activities, Venice is very family-friendly.
 Even for kids, visiting this city is all about soaking up the atmosphere and sense of place.
 It is unlike anywhere else in the world.
 The canals, historic buildings, gondolas, and plazas offer a special environment, even for kids who may be burned out from exploring cities.
 Attractions that appeal to kids include visiting the prisons at Doge's Palace, shopping for masks, and taking a ride on a gondola.

-Venice is a very popular city for backpackers and budget travelers.
+Backpackers come from all over to visit Venice.
 Many backpackers stay just out of town to save a bit of money, but, even though it's not cheap, this city is well-established on the backpacker trail.

 Students come from all over the world to visit Budapest.
 The city has a great international vibe with several good universities that are welcoming to international students that are studying abroad.